GitHub-ccd/Housing_price_regression_model_MOD_2/README.md

 ## File origanization

 1. **student.ipynb**: Data loading and cleaning.
-Initial visualization and exploration of features.
+Initial visualization and exploration of features. multicolliniarity and handling outliers.
-2. **normalizing.ipynb**: Explor features for multicolliniarity and other artifacts that might later affect modelling.
-Calculating initial regression model as a baseline.
+3. **modeling.ipynb**: Calculating initial regression model as a baseline.
 Choose a suitable library and algorithm.
 Explor features that needs to be changed, removed or add.
 Handle categorical data.
 Noemalize data.
-3. **modeling.ipynb**: Feature engineering, regression diagnostics, test-train spliting and cross validation.
+Feature engineering, regression diagnostics, test-train spliting and cross validation.
 4. **analysis.ipynb**: Analysis and drawing conclusion from the model.

 ## comparison of real and predicted of house price
-<<<<<<< HEAD

 ![](img/Pred_vs_real.png)
 =======
 ![](img/Pred_vs_real.png)
->>>>>>> 5af453df8cd624c8f76bc0f2fe4801b40085c31c